PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/fundamentals/pages/+page.md

 ::: tip Example

-Example showing JavaScript code for how to create your own page class called `MyPage`.
+The code below shows how to create your own page class called `MyPage` in JavaScript.

 ```js
 class MyPage extends Page{